Saint Peter the Apostle Church (Vinzons): Reconstruction of the Church

-Features
+Architecture

 The facade is plain and traditional, with a triangular pediment and a flat wall.
-There are no horizontal bands to separate the facade into storeys, though a steam of cornices separate the pediment from the wall.
+There are no horizontal bands to separate the facade into storey(s), though a steam of cornice(s) separate the pediment from the wall.
 An arched main portal contrasts against the otherwise plain facade, its smoothness stark against the unplastered masonwork of the rest of the facade.
 The spacious central niche holds the town patron, surrounded by a florid frame.
 A square bell tower rises to the church's left.
 It tapers slightly and a peculiar layering indicates different types of masonry used in its construction.
 Its campanile windows are protected with decorative balustrades and a squat spire is topped with a cross.